sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/overview-data-transfers.md

 2. Configure your PI System data source connections by adding the desired Data Archive and optional AF server.
 3. Create a data transfer by adding the desired AF elements and/or PI points.

-## Slow moving data

-If you have PI points that do not update often, you might want the data in OCS before it is archived on the source Data Archive.
-To accomplish this task, turn off compression for these PI points to ensure snapshot data is collected.

-It is recommended that compression gets turned off only for PI points that do not update often.
-In general, this practice is not required for most tags and can cause unnecessary overhead and data collection.

 ## Historical transfer

 During the creation of a transfer, you have the option of including historical data.
 You specify the start and end times for a historical data transfer.
 When the start time is in the past, that is before `*` in PI terminology, the PI to OCS Agent asks PI Data Archive for past data.
 The PI to OCS Agent retrieves the data between the start time and the time when the transfer started.
 The data it collects is referred to as the historical transfer.